Hebrews 2:1

 but where someone testified saying, “What is man that you might remember him or the son of man that you might care for him?

 Paraphrase: That the angels are not in charge of the kingdom of God is taught us in Psalm 8.
 Recall what the psalmist says in verses 4-6.
 Here David shows how small and insignificant humans are and yet how great is the dignity that God has bestowed on them.
-David asks God, “What a trifling thing humans are; just mere mortals!
-What do You see in them that You pay any attention to them?
-Why would you even pay them a visit to see how they are getting along?
-Are they even worth Your time?
+David asks God, “What is man that You take thought of him, and the son of man that You care for him?
+Yet You have made him a little lower than God, and You crown him with glory and majesty!
+You make him to rule over the works of Your hands; You have put all things under his feet, (Psalm 8:4-6) Yes, the Psalmist is in awe that God has any concern for human persons.
+They are just mere mortals, and there doesn’t appear to be anything in them worth God’s attention.

 Comments: